dremeier/Kicad-Bluetooth-Feasycom-projekt-library/README.md

 KiCad 7 Library for the FSC-BT1026 Modul and schematic with FSC-BT1026 and PCM5102
 The Feasycom module is a fantastic choice!
 It is easy to control via UART, I2C and has I2S Audio bus as well direct SPDIF per default so no deep programming is necessary.
 The Documentation is perfect and you can have a cheap experimental Board in Arduino-UNO format.

-hope it is usefull for someone enjoiy!
+hope it is usefull for someone, enjoiy!